 In this article, I’m going to discuss everything you need to know about patterning the shotgun.
 This useful information will come in handy each time you’re out shooting or hunting.

 So are you ready to learn more?
 Let’s get started!

 Why is Patterning the Shotgun Necessary?

 You must me wondering if this is even important.
 So let me tell you that it is.
-Patterning a shotgun is carried out for a single purpose; point of impact.
-It enables you, as a shooter, to define the spot that has been designed and engineered to shoot.
+Patterning a shotgun is carried out for a single purpose;

 You also get the opportunity to determine the density of the pattern as one.
 In simple words, patterning guides you in deciding where you want to shoot your gun.

 Shotgun for Personal Defense: Knowing Distance vs. Pattern - Thunder Ranch